nenee/movie-recommender/README.md

 A Netflix-Style Movie Recommender project
 ==================
-source code and cleaned data files.
+item-to-item based collaborative filtering applied to generate a list of suggested movies
 ----------------------------

-### The Idea :
-Use item-to-item based collaborative filtering in order to recommend a list of movies to an existing user.

 ### Process :
 - Datasets were tidied up via Pandas.